realityforge/planet_quake/README.md

   * LOD (level of detail) based compression, loading different levels of detail in models and shaders, distance based mipmaps
   * Brotli compression for game content from server UDP downloads
   * Asynchronous rendering for portals, mirrors, demos, videos, etc
-  * webm/VPX/vorbis video format, "demoMap" surface parm which renders demos to an arbitrary surface. .Gif support with automatic frame binding in animMap
+  * IN PROGRESS: webm/VPX/vorbis video format, "demoMap" surface parm which renders demos to an arbitrary surface. .Gif support with automatic frame binding in animMap
   * Ported IQM and MD5 bone structures from spearmint engine
   * Synchronized server/AI for offline and connection interruptions
   * Repacking-as-a-service, uploader for repacking game content